-In addition to signal error detection and indication, the GS9090A may also correct certain types of errors by inserting corrected code words, checksums, and TRS values into the data stream.
-These features are only available in SMPTE mode and the IOPROC\EN pin must be set HIGH.
+In addition to signal error detection and indication, the GS9090 may also correct certain types of errors by inserting corrected code words, checksums, and TRS values into the data stream.
+These features are only available in SMPTE mode and the IOPROC\EN pin must be set HIGH by the application layer.
 Individual correction features may be enabled or disabled by setting bits 0 to 3 in the IOPROC\DISABLE register (Table 3-14).